One Small Day

-"One Small Day" is the first single from Ultravox's seventh studio album, Lament, released on 26 January 1984.
+"One Small Day" is the first single from Ultravox's seventh studio album, Lament, released on 3 February 1984.
 It peaked at #27 in the UK Singles Chart.

 The song is unusual for Ultravox in that it is mainly guitar rather than synth driven.

-The 'performance' part of the promotional video was shot in very cold conditions over the weekend of Saturday, 14 - Sunday, 15 January 1984, primarily at the Callanish III standing stones site at Callanish on the Isle of Lewis in the Outer Hebrides (Western Isles) of Scotland.
+The 'performance' part of the music video was shot in very cold conditions over the weekend of Saturday, 14 - Sunday, 15 January 1984, primarily at the Callanish III standing stones site at Callanish on the Isle of Lewis in the Outer Hebrides (Western Isles) of Scotland.
 Other non-performance parts were filmed at the main Callanish I standing stones site and edited into the video and featured individual band members reflected in vertically placed triangular-shaped mirrors.

 The song was also performed at the 1985 Live Aid concert.